-Each piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.
+Each Sapahn piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.

-After a few years of establishing their craft in local markets the trio travelled back to travelled to Kay's village in central Thailand to opened up a leather studio and began taking orders and employing others in the village.
+Kay and Sirichai met while studying art at university in Bangkok along with Sirichai's best friend P'Ti.
+Sirichai has a love for leather and began selling his craft at local markets throughout college.
+After a few years of establishing their craft in local markets, the trio travelled back to Kay's village in central Thailand to open up a leather studio and began taking orders and employing others in the village.

 Of course, as in any classic story, P'Ti then fell in love with a local woman in the village and the rest is history.
-His love for her and the village lifestyle is what has kept him there for the last two decades growing the studio with Sirichai and Kay to a total of 22 artisans today and are like an extended family.
+His love for her and the village lifestyle is what has kept him there for the last two decades, growing the studio with Sirichai and Kay to a total of 22 artisans today who are like an extended family.

 Brooke saw Sirichai and Kay's beautiful, colorful leather handbags at a local market in Thailand.
-Now for those of you who know Brooke, you know she is always striking up random conversations with people, getting to know them, what makes them tick, and who they are at their core.
+Now, for those of you who know Brooke, you know she is always striking up random conversations with people, getting to know them, what makes them tick, and who they are at their core.
 This is exactly how her friendship began with Sirichai and Kay.

-As glamorous as that may sound, the truth is Brooke's design process started by designing bags using paper, staples and tape (and perhaps a dash of 'I really can't study anymore' brain power as this was when Brooke was during the time she was meant to be writing her Masters thesis.)
+As glamorous as that may sound, the truth is, Brooke's design process started by designing bags using paper, staples and tape (and perhaps a dash of 'I really can't study anymore' brain power as this was during the time when Brooke was meant to be writing her Masters thesis.)

-Not only was the Omega esthetically appealing, it was functional and could double in some cases as a handle.
-If you're familiar with Sapahn, then you've met our M Crossbody which is the first bag in Brooke's collection giving the Omega hardware that double feature – appealing and functional.
+Not only was the Omega aesthetically appealing, it was functional and could double in some cases as a handle.
+If you're familiar with Sapahn, then you've met our M Crossbody which is the first bag in Brooke's collection, givign the Omega hardware that double feature – appealing and functional.

-We didn't even know we were making the Omega a thing when we first added it to our bags until we left the Omega off some of our bags a year later and oh boy did we get the third degree about it from you all – we'll never make that mistake again!
-(Don't worry we totally agree with you, the bags are waaaay better with the Omega on).
+We didn't even know we were making the Omega a thing when we first added it to our bags until we left the Omega off some of our bags a year later – and oh boy did we get the third degree about it from you all – we'll never make that mistake again!
+(Don't worry, we totally agree with you, the bags are waaaay better with the Omega on.)

 The M Crossbody is the bag that everyone has always absolutely loved and we've had endless compliments on.
-But among all that there is one compliment which has meant the most to us and it came from Sirichai and Kay themselves.
+But among all that, there is one compliment which has meant the most to us, and it came from Sirichai and Kay themselves.

 We had been working with them for a few years when Brooke joined Sirichai and Kay on a trip to the leather studio.
 The 3-hour car journey was the perfect opportunity to get to know them even more.
-One of the things Brooke had always been curious about was what made them take a chance on working with a small-town girl from Nebraska.
+One of the things Brooke had always been curious about was what made them take a chance on working with a small-town girl from Nebraska?

+Sirichai's answer was simple: 'Because you care.
+We see you are like us.
+You love this for the same reasons we do.'
 Sirichai and Kay had previously walked away from a bigger opportunity from a larger retailer because the retailer wanted to put business ahead of people.
-They wanted to push for faster turn arounds, higher profits, lower costs.
-Sirichai and Kay bravely said no, unwilling to compromise on their family, community, or values.
+They wanted to push for faster turn-arounds, higher profits, lower costs.
+Sirichai and Kay bravely said no, unwilling to compromise on their family, community or values.

 *We've changed our artisan's names to protect their privacy.